hooklift/govsphere/README.md

 Start the godoc server and open up your browser: `godoc -http=:6060`

 ## TODO
-1. Generate getters for MOs which will invoke PropertyCollector in order to get the current object's property value.
-2. Create ServiceInstance class
+1. Create ServiceInstance class
 	* Use best API version supported by the server
-3. Add support for JSON Schema in api.json generation
+2. Add support for JSON Schema in api.json generation

 ## License
 Copyright 2014 Cloudescape.
 All rights reserved.